zktuong/dandelion/docs/_build/html/_sources/README.md.txt

 echo 'export BLASTDB=~/Documents/dandelion/database/blast/' >> ~/.bash_profile # or ~/.zshenv
 source ~/.bash_profile # or ~/.zshenv
 ```
+see https://github.com/zktuong/dandelion/issues/66 for a known issue if you are using a notebook via jupyterhub.

+This is already available in the singularity container under `/share/database/`.

 ## External softwares
 While blast and igblast executables are managed through conda, you can also download [igblast](https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST/) and [blast+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) manually, and store the softwares somewhere accessible.
 Just make sure to set the paths to them appropriately.